nschcolnicov/nf-test-helper/README.md

 # Step 2: Generate the nf-test file
 python nf-test-gen.py ./output test_name 5

-# Step 3: Run the nf-test and save the output
+# Step 3: Run the nf-test n times to see which files are deterministic and which ones aren't and save the output
+for i in {1..n}; do
-nf-test test tests/test_name.nf.test > nf-test.out 2>&1
+nf-test test tests/test_name.nf.test >> nf-test.out 2>&1

 # Step 4: Check the md5sums
 python snap_out_checker.py nf-test.out